 Please submit your application with the required attachments, using our online application form (click on the link below).
 The application deadline is September 1, 2020.

 - Statement of intent for your residency at Skaftfell;

-- Portfolio of 5-10 images, showing previous projects/works that are especially relevant to your proposal and aims for the residency;
+- Portfolio of up to 15 images, showing previous projects/works that are especially relevant to your proposal and aims for the residency;

-Evaluation: The applications will be reviewed by an external panel of art professionals, appointed by Skaftfell.
+Evaluation: The applications will be reviewed by a panel of art professionals, appointed by Skaftfell.
 Only complete applications will be reviewed.
-Results will be announced by the end of October 2019.
+The evaluation criteria are:

-The main evaluation criteria are the originality and artistic quality of the applicant’s practice and working proposal.
-Furthermore, the panel will take into account:
+- The originality and artistic quality of the applicant’s practice and working proposal.

 - Evidence that the applicant is at a critical juncture in his/her development as an artist that will be advanced by the residency.